 In this incident, 70 people were removed from Greece to Turkey across the Evros river.
-Two respondents were interviewed: a Moroccan man arrived who had arrived in Greece on 24th February 2020 and was issued a “khartia” two days latter, and another Moroccan man who had arrived in March but did not hold any documents in Greece.
+Two respondents were interviewed: a Moroccan man, who had arrived in Greece on 24th February 2020 and was issued a “khartia” (a temporary residency paper) two days latter, and another Moroccan man who had arrived in March but did not hold any documents in Greece.
 The two men were living in squats in Thessaloniki when they were seized by the police on 24th April 2020 alongside a large group of other people.

-The police drove away and proceeded to make a tour of the city collecting more people of the street.
+The police drove away and proceeded to make a tour of the city collecting more people from the street.
 The respondent describes the use of a white Transit van and a regular patrol car to pick up 12 people in total.
 A similar process resulted in the pickup of the second respondent.
-He described being outside a cafe near the central train station (Thessaloniki 546 29) and a police car drawing up, and two officers exiting the vehicle.
-The officers, dressed in blue, asked him “do you have khartia” and then took him along with a Pakistani teenager aged 19 who was stood outside the same cafe.
+He described being outside a cafe near the central train station (Thessaloniki Train Station) and a police car drawing up, and two officers exiting the vehicle.
+The officers, dressed in blue, asked him “do you have khartia” and then took him, along with a 19 year old from Pakistan, who was stood outside the same cafe.

-Neither respondents knew where they were being taken.
+Neither of the respondents knew where they were being taken.
 One describes being taken through three police stations.
-In the first station, at around 19:30, he had all his possessions removed by police (15 euros, powerbank, mobile phone, rings, a sliver bracelet, an asthma inhaler).
+In the first station, at around 19:30, he had all his possessions removed by police (15 euros, a powerbank, a mobile phone, rings, a sliver bracelet, an asthma inhaler).
 In the second station he was held for three hours with no information or processing.
-In the third station (which he arrived at around 23:00). the respondent passed one night and was made to sign some paperwork in Greek along with having his fingerprints taken.
+In the third station (where he arrived at around 23:00), the respondent spent one night and was made to sign some paperwork in Greek, as well as having his fingerprints taken.
 He was not given any food or water.

-Both captured persons were transferred along with others in vehicles to a larger detention space around two hours away from Thessaloniki.
-One respondent shared that in this space, which was described as a “prison”, the Greek authorities removed more of their possessions.
+Both captured persons were transferred, along with others, in vehicles to a larger detention space around two hours away from Thessaloniki.
+One respondent reported that in this space, which was described as a “prison”, the Greek authorities removed more of their possessions.
 This time clothes and shoes were taken, leaving the men in only their trousers and shirts.

 “They collected them from other jails, the other people in the bus, as they collected them in the street, you are not allowed to look but I looked and I saw the rooms were full”

 The bus left the detention space in the morning on the 25th April 2020.
-It drove for around 3/4 hours.
-Inside were people from several countries, including Algeria, Morocco, Pakistan, Afghanistan, Iran.
-Most were aged between 20-40 years old.
+It drove for around 3 to 4 hours.
+Inside were people from several countries, including Algeria, Morocco, Pakistan, Afghanistan and Iran.
+Most were aged between 20 and 40 years old.
 There was one woman from Iran aged around 42.

 The respondents describe being unloaded at a site near the border with Turkey.
-It was suggested not to be a formal prison, but like an “isobox” with windows.
+It was reported that it was not a formal prison, but like an “isobox” with windows.
 They could not recall many features of the space because they were ordered to keep their heads down while waiting.

-At the detention space, between 40-60 people (including women, children, minors) were already being held.
+At this space, between 40 and 60 people (including women and minors) were already being held.
 The respondents recall seeing people from Afghanistan, Pakistan, Syria, Iran, Sri Lanka and Morocco.
-They suggest there were minors aged around 15-16 and women in the detained group.
-There were around seven unaccompanied minors also.
-Some people had injuries from the Greek authorities, the respondent said the people followed the authorities orders because they thought the police would give them papers or move them to another place.
+It was reported that there were around seven unaccompanied minors aged around 15-16, and women in the detained group.
+Some people had injuries from the Greek authorities, the respondent said that the people followed the authorities’ orders because they thought the police would give them papers or move them to another place.

 “If someone don’t walk or don’t move or ask something they beat the person, you can see a lot of people with broken arm in the commandos area”